World Grand Prix (snooker)

-The World Grand Prix is a professional ranking snooker tournament restricted to the top 32 players on the one-year ranking list.
-The inaugural edition was played in 2015 at the Venue Cymru in Llandudno, Wales.
-The reigning champion is Mark Allen.
+The World Grand Prix is a professional ranking snooker tournament comprising the top 32 players on the one-year ranking list.
+After the inaugural 2015 edition was staged as a non-ranking event, the tournament became a ranking tournament the following year; the first two editions were staged at the Venue Cymru in Llandudno, Wales.
+In 2019, the World Grand Prix became one of three tournaments in the Players Series, together with the Players Championship and the Tour Championship.
+Held at various venues in England between 2017 and 2024, the tournament moved to Hong Kong in 2025, the first time it was staged outside the United Kingdom.

+Ronnie O'Sullivan and Judd Trump are the most successful players in the event's history, each having won the title three times.
+The highest break in the tournament's history is a 146 by Trump at the 2025 event.
+The reigning champion is Neil Robertson.

 History

 The World Grand Prix was held as a non-ranking event in March 2015 in Llandudno, Wales, for the top 32 players on the World Grand Prix list.
 The list was based on a one-year ranking system.
 From 2016, the World Grand Prix has been held as a ranking event.

-In 2019, the tournament was included in the newly created Coral Cup series, and branded as "Coral World Grand Prix".
-The sponsor changed to Cazoo in 2021.
-In 2023, the sponsor changed to Duelbits.
+In 2019, the tournament was included in the newly created Coral Cup, and branded as "Coral World Grand Prix".
+The sponsor changed to Cazoo in 2021, then to Duelbits in 2023.
+The series was renamed the Players Series in 2021.